Code-Institute-Submissions/MP3-1/test.md

 #### Coins edited by administrator are saved as administrator collection in a database.

-This should be return back to database as a user collection.
+This should return back to database as a user collection.

 [Back to Table of contents](#table-of-contents)